yy-939/recipe-app-api/sideNotes.md

   - methods we will define
     - `create_user`:called when create a user
     - `create_superuser`: used by CLI to create a superuser (admin)

+`docker-compose run --rm app sh -c "python manage.py createsuperuser"` -> create a admin user

+### 1.6 Django Admin
+- Graphical User Interface for models
+  - Create, Read, Update, Delete
+- Very little coding required
+**How to enable Django admin**
+- Enabled per model
+- inside admin.py
+  - admin.site.register(model_you_want_to_register)
+**Customising**
+- Create class based off `ModelAdmin` or `UserAdmin`
+- Override/set class variables

+### 2. API documentation
+**Why document?**
+- APIs are designed for developers to use
+- Need to know how to use it
+- an API is only as good as its documentation
+**What to document?**
+- Everything needed to use the API
+- Available endpoints (paths)
+  - /api/recipes
+- Supported methods
+  - GET, POST, PUT, PATH, DELETE
+- Format of payloads (inputs)
+  - parameters
+  - POST json format
+- Format of responses (outputs)
+  - Response json format
+- Authentication process
+**Options for documentation**
+- Manual
+  - word doc
+  - markdown
+- **Automated**
+  - Use metadata from code (comments)
+  - Generate documentation pages

+### 2.1 Auto docs with DRF
+**Docs in DRF**
+- Auto generate docs (with third party library)
+  - library `drf-spectacular`
+- Generates *schema* (document in format of json or YAML)
+- Browsable web interface
+  - Make test requests
+  - Handle auth
+**How it works?**
+1. generate "**schema**" file (opening up in tools (e.g. Swagger) that can convert it into human readable docs)
+2. parse schema into GUI
+**Using a Schema**
+- Download and run in local Swagger instance
+- Serve Swagger with API